indiestudent/indiestudent/README.md

 ### Hi there 👋

+Reflections on life, nature and 42.
+- 💬 Ask me about One Piece!

 <!--
 **indiestudent/indiestudent** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.